Monash-FIT3170/Shazam-3-Scrum-Unleashed/README.md

 - Running `npm run test -- --headed` will create and display the tabs on the local device.
 - Occasionally the test will stall when a client browser fails to join, this can be fixed by manually clicking the join button.
 - Occasionally a client browser will not be updated on a match start, refreshing will connect the client.

-## Developed Application
-The developed application is currently available [here](https://3170.fit/) to be enjoyed.